SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

         solar_mini_grid_electricity_production_in_kwh_by_year
     Sort full list of properties
     Generate points.csv
-    + Make keys be separated by underscores in points.csv

-# Tasks

     Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge